Athletics-Door opens for Paulino to step up to 400m gold | Sports-Games

 Athletics-Door opens for Paulino to step up to 400m gold

-Poland's Natalia Kaczmarek, Cynthia Bolinga of Belgium and Jamaican Candice McLeod were not far behind as all three qualified from a fast opening heat.
-Sada Williams of Barbados, bronze medallist last year and the Commonwealth Games champion, also looked sharp before slowing almost to a walk when winning her heat.
+The world record holder is likely to be duelling for gold with Tokyo Olympic champion and 2019 world champion Steven Gardiner of the Bahamas, fastest in the world this year, who also looked comfortable running 44.65.
+The semi-finals of the women's event are on Monday with the final on Wednesday, while the men's semis are on Tuesday with a Thursday evening final.

-Marileidy Paulino of the Dominican Republic qualified fastest in the first round of the women's 400 metres at the World Athletics Championships on Sunday, a race left open by the absence of injured Sydney McLaughlin-Levrone.

-McLaughlin-Levrone, the world record holder over 400m hurdles and fastest in the world this year over the flat, had planned to race the latter in Budapest, but withdrew two weeks ago with knee issue.
-With Olympic and defending world champion Shaunae Miller-Uibo able to manage only seventh in her heat four months after having a baby, Paulino has a great opportunity to claim her first individual global gold.
+Marileidy Paulino of the Dominican Republic qualified fastest in the first round of the women's 400 metres at the World Athletics Championships on Sunday, a race left wide open by the absence of injured Sydney McLaughlin-Levrone.
+The American world record holder over 400m hurdles and fastest in the world this year over the flat had planned to race the latter event in Budapest, but withdrew two weeks ago due to a knee problem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)